Matilda Case

 The Matilda Case involved Matilda, a 20-year-old woman whose father, Missouri planter Larkin Lawrence, claimed to own her as his slave.
 In 1837, she fled from her master-father in Cincinnati, a city located in the free state of Ohio.
 Matilda was captured and returned to her master by order of the local courts, based on the Fugitive Slave Act of 1793.

-Cincinnati attorney Salmon P. Chase, in alliance with local abolitionist and publisher James G. Birney, acted in her defense.
+Cincinnati attorney Salmon P. Chase, along with his partner Samuel Eells, in alliance with local abolitionist and publisher James G. Birney, acted in her defense.
 Though unsuccessful in obtaining Matilda's freedom, the arguments Chase advanced formed part of the legal basis for the radical anti-slavery Constitutionalism of the Republican Party that emerged in the 1850s and the Civil War.
 The Matilda Case "quickly became a turning point in the history of anti-slavery politics" and "the first major abolitionist challenge to fugitive slave recaptures".

 Background

 Matilda Lawrence was both the mulatto daughter and the slave of Larkin Lawrence, a Missouri planter.
 Matilda's mulatto mother, also a slave, raised her while serving as housekeeper on the Lawrence estate.
 Upon her mother's death, the 16-year-old Matilda assumed the duties of housekeeper.

 In 1836, Larkin Lawrence traveled with 19-year-old Matilda to the free state of New York for an extended visit.
 As Matilda was a "light mulatto" he successfully presented his daughter/slave - "of striking beauty and engaging manners" - as his white offspring, concealing her servile status in Missouri.
 When Matilda implored her master-father to provide documents freeing her, he refused and made haste to return with her to Missouri.
 Stopping en route in Cincinnati, Ohio, Matilda fled secretly into the city when her owner rejected a final plea for freedom.
 Her whereabouts was concealed by local abolitionists until her owner-father departed Cincinnati several days later.

 Believing she had secured her independence, Matilda found work as a housekeeper with the well-known anti-slavery activist James G. Birney.
 A former slave owner, Birney was publisher for the abolitionist journal The Philanthropist.
 Birney claimed that he was unaware of Matilda's ancestry when he hired her, as she had divulged little about her personal history and appeared to be white.

 Unbeknownst to Matilda or Birney, Larkin Lawrence had engaged a slave catcher, John W. Riley, to effect Matilda's capture and return to Missouri.
 After a lengthy surveillance of the Birney residence, Riley and his associates obtained a warrant for Matilda's arrest and took her into custody on March 10, 1837.

 Birney quickly enlisted Cincinnati attorney and abolitionist Salmon P. Chase who had successfully represented the publisher in 1836 after an anti-abolitionist mob attacked the offices of The Philanthropist.
 Chase immediately demanded a writ of habeas corpus for the release of the jailed Matilda.
 Birney, in turn, had been charged with harboring an escaped slave in his home.
 The cases were handled separately by the courts.
 Birney and Chase collaborated closely in preparing their legal defense.